-Summer in Sleeping Bear means family, friends, and beach bonfires.
-That’s right, beach fires are permitted in the park!
-Grab a stack of firewood and some marshmallows for roasting—even binoculars and a star chart if you’ve got one—and head to one of many spots listed below for a memorable sunset and starlit evening.
+Fun in Sleeping Bear means family, friends, and beach bonfires.
+That’s right, beach fires are permitted in the park, while following some important guidelines.
+Grab a stack of firewood and marshmallows for roasting—and maybe a star chart if you’ve got one—and head to one of many spots listed below for a memorable sunset and starlit evening.

 Empire Beach Village Park

-A family-friendly beach and lagoon with a dock, this shoreline is only a short walk away if you are staying in town.
-A perfect place for kayaking or paddle boarding for the adults (rentals are available), the flat, calm waters are also great for little ones.
+A family-friendly beach and lagoon with a dock, this shoreline is only a short walk away if you are staying in the village.
+A perfect place for kayaking or paddle boarding for the adults (rentals are available through Sleeping Bear Surf & Kayak), the flat, calm waters are also great for little ones.
 Featuring a playground, lighthouse, fire pits, and picnic area, there is something for everyone to enjoy—including amazing sunsets!
-(Remember, this beach isn’t technically a part of the park, so beach fires are only permitted in designated fire rings).
+(Remember, this beach isn’t a part of the National park, so beach fires are only permitted in designated fire rings).

 North Bar Beach

 The warmer North Bar lake connects to Lake Michigan here, creating two swimming options for both adults and children.
 Long, sandy beaches make this a popular spot for locals and visitors alike.
 Head north from Empire to North Bar Lake Road.
 The access is about 3 miles from town.